MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 ## Moving the tower

-To move the tower down you'll loop through the array of shushi pieces and move each piece to a y position of it's position in the array times `55` which is the height of the piece.
+To move the tower down you'll loop through the array of sushi pieces and move each piece to a y position of it's position in the array times `55` which is the height of the piece.
 Instead of moving directly to this position you'll figure the distance to move and move 50% of the distance. if we do this each frame, if the distance was 100 pixels, the piece would move 50 on the first update, 25 on the next, then 12.5, 6.25, 3.125, etc.